calumgrant/logical/docs/worklist.md

 - Ressurect the ramp and persist projects.
 Probably persist mainly.
 - The indent should be 1, not 4.
 - Nicer closure syntax.
+- Find syntax? `query X if` is evaluated and displayed immediately.
+  - `query X if foo X.`
+  - `query X has name Y if`
+  - `if 1<=X<100 then find X has attribute X+1.`
+  - `query "name" has item X, child Y if Y has parent X`
+  - `if Y has parent X then query "name" has item X, child Y.`
+  - It would be nicer in general to just use the same syntax.
+  - Queries are run at the end, after all rules have been defined.

 - Warning about empty predicates with no facts or rules.
 - Optimization: Tables should assume a single type, then fall back onto polymorphic behaviour which is slower.